sil-dictionary-lexical-services/AdjustHomographs/README.md

 It's easiest to copy the script, your **.INI** file, and your SFM file into a working directory and navigate to that.
 The instructions below assume that they are in the current directory.

-You also need the utility scripts [oplsfm.pl](https://github.com/sil-dictionary-lexical-services/Opl_DeOpl/blob/master/oplsfm.pl) and [de_oplsfm.pl](https://github.com/sil-dictionary-lexical-services/Opl_DeOpl/blob/master/de_oplsfm.pl) in the same working directory, as well as the **AdjstHm.sh** file.

-(To run the sample data, copy these files into the **SampleData** folder.
-Run the script as explained below.
+(To run the sample data, run the script as explained below.
 Then compare the output files with the files that are in the **ExpectedOutput** folder there.)

 There are several steps to the process of running this script.
 There are two ways to accomplish this.